Faculty Curriculum Development Awards

 Faculty and Graduate Student Joint Projects

-The deadline for faculty and graduate student joint projects is February 15, 2014.
-Proposals should include a completed application and a five-page (max) synopsis of the research project that includes a description of how the research will be disseminated, i.e. conference presentation, journal submission, book chapter, etc. To apply please submit the following materials to firstname.lastname@example.org.
+DEADLINE EXTENDED: The new deadline for faculty and graduate student joint projects is March 7, 2014.
+Proposals should include a completed application (use button at right) and a five-page (max) synopsis of the research project that includes a description of how the research will be disseminated, i.e. conference presentation, journal submission, book chapter, etc. To apply please submit the following materials to firstname.lastname@example.org.

 Faculty Travel Awards